|

 The Saiyan Conflict and The Namek Saga are the first and second season, respectively, of DBZ for the North American syndication television market as produced by FUNimation.
 The episodes released on those discs are as-is from their original syndication run on American television beginning in 1996 (although in the original run episode 26 was considered part of season one, it is included on the season two boxset).
 This means they are edited, English-dubbed ONLY (with the Ocean Studios cast, as opposed to FUNimation's in-house cast, which did not yet exist), and were distributed by Pioneer Home Entertainment.
 The Japanese episodes listed with these discs in this guide indicate which original Japanese episodes these dubbed episodes correspond to based on their visual content due to edits and episode splicing.
 FUNimation's sub-licensing agreement with Pioneer (later renamed to Geneon) expired on 31 August 2003, resulting in a complete return to FUNimation's control.
 For more information on the Pioneer/FUNimation licensing agreement, please refer to the "Newbie Guide".

 In the meantime, FUNimation had struck a deal with Cartoon Network in 1999 (based on airing existing episodes beginning in 1998) to continue production of the DBZ TV series with a broadcast in their "Toonami" timeslot.
-Captain Ginyu marks the leaving of home distribution by Pioneer, coming right from FUNimation, themselves.
+Captain Ginyu marks the end of home distribution by Pioneer, now coming right from FUNimation, themselves.
 These discs also mark the beginning of the bilingual releases of DBZ (both English and Japanese audio), with translations provided by Steven J. Simmons.
 The first disc (Assault) has two video tracks, because the English and Japanese audio could not quite be lined up exactly due to FUNimation's censoring of seasons one and two off-setting so many episodes.
 From volume 19 to the end of the series, however, all discs are perfectly synched and can have their audio switched at will.

 FUNimation announced plans to go back and re-dub the first two seasons with their own in-house actors (which had already done the rest of the series), and release this re-dub uncut on DVD with the Japanese version (and amazingly, the Spanish version), as well.
 These discs had been in-process of release under the "Ultimate Uncut Edition" line.
-The dub version of these episodes were aired "uncut" (in visual content only; FUNimation's English dub of the series runs the gamut in terms of accuracy to the original Japanese script) on Cartoon Network beginning in fall 2005.
+The English-dubbed version of these episodes were aired "uncut" (in visual content only; FUNimation's English dub of the series runs the gamut in terms of accuracy to the original Japanese script) on Cartoon Network beginning in fall 2005.

 In mid-2006, FUNimation abruptly (and silently) halted the release of the "Ultimate Uncut Edition" line after the ninth volume, which left the remainder of a second "season box" for the "Vegeta Saga" left to fill.
 Images and SKUs of an additional "Complete Vegeta Saga" had leaked online, with the official word from FUNimation being that more information on the set (supposedly consisting of five DVDs and becoming available in February 2007) would be available soon, and that other "major announcements" concerning the release of the series will follow.

-In July 2009 at their industry panel at the anime convention Otakon, FUNimation announced their licensing and forthcoming release of "Dragon Box" sets based on the genuinely-remastered release of the same name from Japan several years prior.
+In July 2009 at their industry panel at the Otakon anime convention in Baltimore, FUNimation announced their licensing and forthcoming release of "Dragon Box" sets based on the genuinely-remastered release of the same name from Japan several years prior.
 The release would begin in November 2009 and span across seven sets.
-Clearly aimed at "hardcore" fans (and specifically those of the original Japanese version of the show), the packaging would closely mirror the Japanese packaging, would include an 80-page hardcover book with each box, and even default to the original Japanese language track.
-This set would be the fourth official release of some earlier episodes of the DBZ TV series in North America, would be the second "consistent" release of the entire series, and for many fans, is set to be the definitive release, finally coming to them a full fifteen years after FUNimation first acquired the license to the franchise. |
+Clearly aimed at "hardcore" fans (and specifically those of the original Japanese version of the show), the packaging would closely mirror the Japanese packaging, would include a hardcover book with each box, and even default to the original Japanese language track.
+This set would be the fourth official release of some earlier episodes of the DragonBall Z TV series in North America, would be the second "consistent" release of the entire series, and for many fans, was set to be the definitive release, finally coming to them a full fifteen years after FUNimation first acquired the license to the franchise.

-| BOX ONE |
+BOX ONE

 Released: 17 November 2009